-- (a) An assignee may enforce an assignment of rents using one or more of the methods specified in Sections 7, 8, and 9 or any other method sufficient to enforce the assignment under law of this state other than this [act]. - (b) From the date of enforcement, the assignee or, in the case of enforcement by appointment of a receiver under Section 7, the receiver, is entitled to collect all rents that: - (1) have accrued but remain unpaid on that date; and - (2) accrue on or after that date, as those rents accrue.
+(a) An assignee may enforce an assignment of rents using one or more of the methods specified in Sections 7, 8, and 9 or any other method sufficient to enforce the assignment under law of this state other than this [act].

+(b) From the date of enforcement, the assignee or, in the case of enforcement by appointment of a receiver under Section 7, the receiver, is entitled to collect all rents that:

+- (1) have accrued but remain unpaid on that date; and - (2) accrue on or after that date, as those rents accrue.

 1. Nonexclusive method of enforcement.
 Section 6 provides that the assignee may enforce an assignment of rents in accordance with its terms.
 The Act specifies several methods of enforcement of an assignment of rents in Sections 7 (appointment of a receiver), 8 (notification to the assignor), and 9 (notification to tenants).
 If the assignee enforces an assignment of rents under Section 7 or 8, the enforcement is effective with respect to all accrued but unpaid rents and all rents accruing thereafter.
 By contrast, if the assignee enforces an assignment of rents by notifying tenants under Section 9, that enforcement is effective only with respect to tenants actually notified.
 The Act also permits enforcement of an assignment of rents by any other method recognized under other law of this state.
-Thus, for example, this Act would not prevent an assignee holding a mortgage on the real property from taking possession of the real property and thus becoming a "mortgagee in possession."
-Generally speaking, mortgage lenders are loathe to assume the status of a mortgagee in possession for a variety of reasons, including potential tort liability to third parties, the obligation to account for rentals collected, and the assumption of a duty to maintain the physical condition of the premises.
-See, e.g., 1 Grant S. Nelson & Dale A. Whitman, Real Estate Finance Law §§ 4.24 - 4.29, at 213-230 (3d ed.
+Thus, for example, this Act would not prevent an assignee holding a mortgage on the real property from taking possession of the real property and thus becoming a "mortgage in possession."
+Generally speaking, mortgage lenders are loathe to assume the status of a mortgage in possession for a variety of reasons, including potential tort liability to third parties, the obligation to account for rentals collected, and the assumption of a duty to maintain the physical condition of the premises.
+See, e.g., 1 GRANT S. NELSON & DALE A. WHITMAN, REAL ESTATE FINANCE LAW §§ 4.24 - 4.29, at 213-230 (3d ed.
 1993).
-Still, in rare cases a mortgagee may voluntarily choose to become a mortgagee in possession, and the Act is not intended (either explicitly or implicitly) to eliminate the mortgagee-in-possession doctrine.
-Thus, to the extent that becoming a mortgagee in possession under the law of this state would be sufficient to enforce a security interest in rents, this Act would permit an assignee to enforce its interest in this manner.
+Still, in rare cases a mortgagee may voluntarily choose to become a mortgagee in possession doctrine.
+Thus, to the extent that becoming a mortgage in possession under the law of this state would be sufficient to enforce a security interest in rents, this Act would permit an assignee to enforce its interest in this manner.